selwynpolit/d9book/book/caching.md

 It is possible to change this so the cache is invalidated only when a content type of `book` or `magazine` is changed in two possible ways:

-1. Include all node tags (node:{#id}), if doesn\'t matter if a new node of a particular type was added.
+1. Include all node tags (node:{#id}), it doesn\'t matter if a new node of a particular type was added.

 2. Create and control your own cache tag, and invalidate it when you want.

 If you want a block to be rebuilt every time that a term from a particular vocab_id is added, changed, or deleted you can cache the term list.
-If you need to cache a term list per vocab_id - i.e.  every time that a term from a particular vocab_id is added, changed, or deleted the cache tag is invalided using
+If you need to cache a term list per vocab_id - i.e.  every time that a term from a particular vocab_id is added, changed, or deleted the cache tag is invalided using `Cache::invalidateTags($tag_id)`.
+When Drupal goes to render this array, it will not use the cached version.
-`Cache::invalidateTags($tag_id)` then my block will be rebuilt.

 ```php
 use Drupal\Core\Cache\Cache;